Nosto/wiki-docs/implementing-nosto/implement-search/features/cognitive-vector-search.md

 This information can be optionally used in the search result page to convey whether these results are precise (keyword search) or conceptually related (Cognitive Vector Search).
-Cognitive Vector Search results can be more general than keyword search resuls - communicating with the user helps with setting expectations.
+Cognitive Vector Search results can be more general than keyword search results - communicating with the user helps with setting expectations.

 ## Limitations